-The total amount of compensation paid and benefits in kind granted to the Directors and members of our executive management board for the 2014 fiscal year was \$2.5 million.
-This number includes bonuses paid to the executive Directors and members of the Executive Management Board under the annual cash bonus plan, which is described below in Note 4 to Table 4 of the 2014 remuneration report (the "Remuneration Report") below.
-The annual bonus potential as a percentage of base salary of the members of our executive management board ranged from 60% to 100%.
-Moreover, details of stock options granted to the Directors and members of our executive management board are provided in Item 6.E.
+The total amount of compensation paid and benefits in kind granted to the Executive Directors and members of our Executive Management Board for the 2015 fiscal year was \$2.6 million.
+This amount includes bonuses paid to the Executive Directors and members of the Executive Management Board under the annual cash bonus plan, which is described below in Note 3 to Table 3 of the 2015 remuneration report (the "Remuneration Report") below.
+The annual bonus potential as a percentage of base salary of the members of our Executive Management Board ranged from 60% to 100%.
+Moreover, details of stock options granted to the Executive Directors and members of our Executive Management Board are provided in Item 6.E.

-For the 2014 fiscal year, (i) we and our subsidiaries contributed a total of \$0.5 million in respect of our contribution into money purchase plans to provide pension, retirement or similar benefits to our directors and members of the executive management board and (ii) the total increase in accrued pension benefits earned during the 2014 fiscal year (excluding any increase due to inflation) by our Directors and members of the executive management board under the defined benefit plans was \$0.1 million.
+For the 2015 fiscal year, (i) we and our subsidiaries contributed a total of \$0.4 million in respect of our contribution into money purchase plans to provide pension, retirement or similar benefits to our directors and members of the Executive Management Board and (ii) the total increase in accrued pension benefits earned during the 2015 fiscal year (excluding any increase due to inflation) by our Directors and members of the Executive Management Board under the defined benefit plans was less than \$0.1 million.